FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/technical-and-architectural-selection-criteria-of-ontology-lookup-services_matched.md

 ## General selection considerations

-Before looking into a concrete ontology (URL_TO_INSERT_TERM_3379 https://fairsharing.org/search?recordType=terminology_artefact)  service, some general thoughts are recommended.
+Before looking into a concrete ontology (URL_TO_INSERT_TERM_2676 https://fairsharing.org/search?recordType=terminology_artefact)  service, some general thoughts are recommended.
 Two types of portal tools are available:

 - **Open data portal tool**
-**Open data portals** provide web-based interfaces designed to make it easier to find and access re-usable informat (URL_TO_INSERT_TERM_3380 https://fairsharing.org/search?recordType=model_and_format) ion.
+**Open data portals** provide web-based interfaces designed to make it easier to find and access re-usable informat (URL_TO_INSERT_TERM_2677 https://fairsharing.org/search?recordType=model_and_format) ion.
-Some of them also support importing and exporting ontologies (URL_TO_INSERT_TERM_3382 https://fairsharing.org/search?recordType=terminology_artefact) , including a SP (URL_TO_INSERT_RECORD_3384 https://fairsharing.org/FAIRsharing.s63y3p) ARQL (URL_TO_INSERT_RECORD_3383 https://fairsharing.org/FAIRsharing.87ccfd)  endpoint and provide ontology (URL_TO_INSERT_TERM_3381 https://fairsharing.org/search?recordType=terminology_artefact)  lookup
-service core (URL_TO_INSERT_RECORD_3385 https://fairsharing.org/FAIRsharing.m283c)  (URL_TO_INSERT_RECORD_3386 https://fairsharing.org/FAIRsharing.xMmOCL)  functionality.
+Some of them also support importing and exporting ontologies (URL_TO_INSERT_TERM_2679 https://fairsharing.org/search?recordType=terminology_artefact) , including a SPARQL (URL_TO_INSERT_RECORD-ABBREV_2680 https://fairsharing.org/FAIRsharing.87ccfd)  endpoint and provide ontology (URL_TO_INSERT_TERM_2678 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service core (URL_TO_INSERT_RECORD-NAME_2681 https://fairsharing.org/FAIRsharing.xMmOCL)  (URL_TO_INSERT_RECORD-ABBREV_2682 https://fairsharing.org/FAIRsharing.m283c)  functionality.
-An **Open Portal Tool**` is the underlying software that is used to implement the ontology (URL_TO_INSERT_TERM_3387 https://fairsharing.org/search?recordType=terminology_artefact)  portal functionalities.
+An **Open Portal Tool**` is the underlying software that is used to implement the ontology (URL_TO_INSERT_TERM_2683 https://fairsharing.org/search?recordType=terminology_artefact)  portal functionalities.
-- **Ontology (URL_TO_INSERT_TERM_3388 https://fairsharing.org/search?recordType=terminology_artefact)  portal tool**
+- **Ontology (URL_TO_INSERT_TERM_2684 https://fairsharing.org/search?recordType=terminology_artefact)  portal tool**
-A formal definition of an **Ontology (URL_TO_INSERT_TERM_3389 https://fairsharing.org/search?recordType=terminology_artefact)  Portal** does not exist.
-In the context of this document, an **Ontology (URL_TO_INSERT_TERM_3390 https://fairsharing.org/search?recordType=terminology_artefact)  Portal** is defined as an Open Data Portal that is specialized to ontologies (URL_TO_INSERT_TERM_3391 https://fairsharing.org/search?recordType=terminology_artefact)  as data and typically provides out of the box more fine granular ontology (URL_TO_INSERT_TERM_3392 https://fairsharing.org/search?recordType=terminology_artefact)  based functions.
+A formal definition of an **Ontology (URL_TO_INSERT_TERM_2685 https://fairsharing.org/search?recordType=terminology_artefact)  Portal** does not exist.
+In the context of this document, an **Ontology (URL_TO_INSERT_TERM_2686 https://fairsharing.org/search?recordType=terminology_artefact)  Portal** is defined as an Open Data Portal that is specialized to ontologies (URL_TO_INSERT_TERM_2687 https://fairsharing.org/search?recordType=terminology_artefact)  as data and typically provides out of the box more fine granular ontology (URL_TO_INSERT_TERM_2688 https://fairsharing.org/search?recordType=terminology_artefact)  based functions.
-An Ontology (URL_TO_INSERT_TERM_3393 https://fairsharing.org/search?recordType=terminology_artefact)  Portal Tool is the underlying software that is used to implement the ontology (URL_TO_INSERT_TERM_3394 https://fairsharing.org/search?recordType=terminology_artefact)  portal functionalities.
+An Ontology (URL_TO_INSERT_TERM_2689 https://fairsharing.org/search?recordType=terminology_artefact)  Portal Tool is the underlying software that is used to implement the ontology (URL_TO_INSERT_TERM_2690 https://fairsharing.org/search?recordType=terminology_artefact)  portal functionalities.

-If you have only minimum functional requirements in sharing ontologies (URL_TO_INSERT_TERM_3395 https://fairsharing.org/search?recordType=terminology_artefact)  it might be also an option for you to use an open data portal tool.
-In this case you could extend the functionality by developing additional web pages using the SPARQL (URL_TO_INSERT_RECORD_3397 https://fairsharing.org/FAIRsharing.87ccfd)  endpoint.
-Having data and metadata in one database (URL_TO_INSERT_TERM_3396 https://fairsharing.org/search?fairsharingRegistry=Database) , such a solution would allow adding functionality that needs to combine ontologies (URL_TO_INSERT_TERM_3398 https://fairsharing.org/search?recordType=terminology_artefact)  with data (e.g. by annotation).
+If you have only minimum functional requirements in sharing ontologies (URL_TO_INSERT_TERM_2691 https://fairsharing.org/search?recordType=terminology_artefact)  it might be also an option for you to use an open data portal tool.
+In this case you could extend the functionality by developing additional web pages using the SPARQL (URL_TO_INSERT_RECORD-ABBREV_2693 https://fairsharing.org/FAIRsharing.87ccfd)  endpoint.
+Having data and metadata in one database (URL_TO_INSERT_TERM_2692 https://fairsharing.org/search?fairsharingRegistry=Database) , such a solution would allow adding functionality that needs to combine ontologies (URL_TO_INSERT_TERM_2694 https://fairsharing.org/search?recordType=terminology_artefact)  with data (e.g. by annotation).

-If you need **fine granular ontology (URL_TO_INSERT_TERM_3399 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_3401 https://fairsharing.org/FAIRsharing.Mkl9RR)  functionality**, an ontology (URL_TO_INSERT_TERM_3400 https://fairsharing.org/search?recordType=terminology_artefact)  portal tool is recommended.
+If you need **fine granular ontology (URL_TO_INSERT_TERM_2695 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD-NAME_2697 https://fairsharing.org/FAIRsharing.Mkl9RR)  functionality**, an ontology (URL_TO_INSERT_TERM_2696 https://fairsharing.org/search?recordType=terminology_artefact)  portal tool is recommended.

-An additional option would be to combine an Open data platform tool with an Ontology (URL_TO_INSERT_TERM_3402 https://fairsharing.org/search?recordType=terminology_artefact)  portal tool in parallel.
+An additional option would be to combine an Open data platform tool with an Ontology (URL_TO_INSERT_TERM_2698 https://fairsharing.org/search?recordType=terminology_artefact)  portal tool in parallel.
-If both tools use a triplestore database (URL_TO_INSERT_TERM_3403 https://fairsharing.org/search?fairsharingRegistry=Database) , this should be possible in principle.
+If both tools use a triplestore database (URL_TO_INSERT_TERM_2699 https://fairsharing.org/search?fairsharingRegistry=Database) , this should be possible in principle.
 The challenge will be that you would need additional customisation.

 ## Choosing an ontology service software

-As each organization may have its own preferences and requirements, there is no standard (URL_TO_INSERT_TERM_3404 https://fairsharing.org/search?fairsharingRegistry=Standard)  way to select the best suitable ontology (URL_TO_INSERT_TERM_3405 https://fairsharing.org/search?recordType=terminology_artefact)  service software.
+As each organization may have its own preferences and requirements, there is no standard (URL_TO_INSERT_TERM_2700 https://fairsharing.org/search?fairsharingRegistry=Standard)  way to select the best suitable ontology (URL_TO_INSERT_TERM_2701 https://fairsharing.org/search?recordType=terminology_artefact)  service software.
 This section presents a general selection process based on the aforementioned selection criteria and gives guidance on a set of questions that should be answered in order to filter out tools that do not fit to use case at an early stage.